Datience/8-Weeks-SQL-Challenge-/README.md

 ### Entity Relationship Diagram & Dataset

-Danny has shared with you 3 key datasets for this case study:
+Danny has shared 3 key datasets for this case study:

 • sales